dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 For the next three images we used the Nesterov momentum.
 However, we needed to decrease the learning rate to `1e-3` this time.

-WD `4e-1` seams to decrease the batch loss oscillations.
+WD `4e-1` seems to decrease the batch loss oscillations.

 ![IMG](/images/lreg10.png)
 ![IMG](/images/lreg11.png)